blableblup/gofish/README.md

-Unofficial leaderboards for gofish in breadworms chat.
+## Unofficial leaderboards for gofish in breadworms chat 🐳🏆🪣
+twitch.tv/breadworms